-The CSO needs to ensure children with a disability are provided with the opportunity to have one-to-one conversations, however, a support person can be present if requested by the child or if recommended to facilitate the child's participation by the child's disability support worker.
+The CSO needs to ensure children with a disability are provided with the opportunity to have oneto-one conversations, however, a support person can be present if requested by the child or if recommended to facilitate the child's participation by the child's disability support worker.

 It is important to have an understanding of the child's disability so that enough time is allowed for them to effectively participate and any communication support needed is provided.
 To do this effectively, take the time to arrange support from interpreters if required and ensure updated assessments on function or development have been read and understood.
 By pre-planning, the child's needs can be identified, and arrangements made to enhance engagement and communication opportunities.
 Ensure that every child has an opportunity to participate and articulate their thoughts, feelings and views, irrespective of physical, sensory or communication needs.
+Refer to Engage with a child with disability in the Disability practice kit.